raydenlim/tp/docs/DeveloperGuide.md

 The Session Class encompasses several important attributes:
 * `SessionNumber`: This unique identifier helps distinguish one session from another.
 It is an integral part of the Session class and is a primary key when searching for or referencing sessions within the system.

-* `SessionStudents`: An essential component of every session is the list of students participating.
-The SessionStudents class keeps track of the students present in a particular session.
+* `StudentSet`: An essential component of every session is the list of students participating.
+The StudentSet class keeps track of the students present in a particular session.
 This class allows for efficient management of attendance records and plays a vital role in generating attendance reports.

 * `SessionRemark`: Sometimes, additional information about a session is necessary, such as special instructions, topics covered, or any other relevant remarks.
 The SessionRemark field offers the flexibility to include such notes.